Every December, football fans get to enjoy the extra special Christmas gift of a jam-packed Premier League schedule to

 Compare all of Uswitch's TV packages with Sky Sports

 Alternatively, NOW TV gives you access to every Sky Sports channel without signing up to a contract.
-You can get a Sky Sports day pass for £9.99 or a month pass for £33.99.
+You can get a Sky Sports day pass for £9.98 or a month pass for £25, at the time of writing.

 NOW TV can be streamed through a computer or apps found on most smart TVs, phones and consoles.